‘Paranoid’ Prince Harry lost friends over ‘unlawful’ newspaper stories, court hears

 They wrote: “The claimants have failed to show that they have a real prospect of discharging their burden at trial, and the court should not hesitate to dismiss these stale claims at an early stage, thereby avoiding what would otherwise be a considerable waste of time, costs and the court’s resources.”

-In a separate statement on Monday, Associated Newspapers said it was “profoundly saddened” that Lady Lawrence had brought a claim against it.
+In a separate statement on Monday, Associated Newspapers said it was “profoundly saddened” that Lady Lawrence had brought a claim against the company.

 It added that a private investigator at the centre of the cases “has denied [the claimants’] allegations that he acted illegally against them on behalf of the Daily Mail or Mail on Sunday.”